3d-passgo/3d-passgo-library-android/README.md

 This library includes:

 * PassGoView_Login - A View which can be embed into a login activity.
-It performs the core functions of 3d passgo
+It performs the core functions of 3d passgo:
   * showing a 3d grid
   * receiving user input
   * showing passgo as entered